princecharming24hrs/cybermyke/README.md

 and
 a subnet of **255.255.255.0 (/24)**

+the **Gateway** device will be the CISCO ROUTER which we will assign **192.168.1.1** and **192.168.2.1** because internet access passess or routes through it

+**DNS** resolves all devices or hosts on the network to a hostname and an ip address for easy discovery and location it will be assign a fixed IP of **192.168.2.3**

+**DHCP** that is responsible to assign ip addresses to all hosts or devices on the network
 So the cisco router  will have 2 LAN ports to link the 2 switches LAN1 & LAN2 with the network configuration below

 | Device | LAN 1 |  LAN 2